zchee/neovim-wiki/GSoC-2018-Ideas.md

 For reference, you can find clients in other languages at the [related projects](https://github.com/neovim/neovim/wiki/Related-projects#api-clients) wiki page.

+The ultimate goal is to have a library that can be used to create plugins for Visual Studio.  **Minimizing third-party dependencies** may help there.

 **Expected Result:**

 - C# library that can be used to create C#-based Neovim extensions (UIs and other applications).
 - Passes the test suite used by the Nvim [python-client](https://github.com/neovim/python-client).
   - Use the python-client tests to create equivalent tests using a C# testing framework.
+  - Test suite should be runnable from the command-line (should not require an IDE) via MSBuild or some other industry-standard build-tool.
-- End-user deliverable should be compatible ".NET Standard" version 1.1
+- Deliverable should be compatible ".NET Standard" version 1.1
+- Deliverable should be easy to install as a NuGet (or other) package.
 - Source-code can be latest version of C# (no backwards-compatibility requirement)

 **Difficulty:**